Hautapu Substation Project

 July 2024

-A 90-tonne crane arrived on site in preparation to assemble the walls of the Waipā zone substation switch room.
 If you look past the crane, you will see the first of four Transpower gantry structures used for connecting the 220kV overhead conductors.

+The walls arrived ready for the team to begin constructing the Waipā zone substation switch room.
 Each wall panel is joined and temporarily propped and supported until all walls have been installed, interlocked and connected safely together.

 These images show the cylindrical steel piles and hold-down cages used to support the overhead 220kV lines that will supply the new substation.